 Luke is an avid pole performer and competitor, having won titles up and down the UK.
 His favourite thing about performing is meshing the pole moves with a theme and a character, and he can’t wait to see the amazing talent that the UKPPC competitors will bring to the stage this year.

 Mel trained as a pianist and musicologist before discovering pole in 2012 and now spends far more time on chrome than on the piano bench.
-Outside of pole, she works at Arts Council England developing national strategy and policy relating to cultural education, talent development, and pathways into the creative industries.
-She has served as a panelist for grants, awards, and prizes for major arts funders.
-She is also a Trustee of Magpie Dance, a charity that supports people with learning disabilities to reach their full potential through dance.
-Mel is excited about working with UKPPC to create an inclusive space where all competitors are empowered to showcase their unique strengths and styles.
+She is a researcher and consultant working to create more diverse, equitable, and inclusive spaces in the arts.
+Her clients include the likes of Arts Council England, Canadian Dance Assembly, Royal College of Music, English National Opera, and Jerwood Arts.
+She is also a Trustee of Magpie Dance, a dance charity for people with learning disabilities, which benefits 1,200 participants each year.
+Mel is excited about working with UKPPC to create a supportive environment where all competitors are empowered to showcase their unique strengths and styles.

 Gemma is a full time pole instructor, sex worker and sex worker right’s activist.
 Drawing from her performance background and stripping experience, Gemma is most passionate about helping students connect with their own sexuality through empowering techniques.
 Gemma also loves contemporary and lyrical style pole, as her dance background is rooted in classical training.
 Gemma is the vice chair of the Northern Sex Workers Collective @nswcuk, advocating for sex worker rights and building a sex worker community.
 One of Gemma’s goals in the pole world is to demand respect for its founders by destigmatising and demystifying sex work.